Welcome to today's edition of the Rush 24-7 podcast.

 It's shaped like a speeding bullet.

-I mean I'm in a very civil mood today.
+I mean, I'm in a very civil mood today.

-Uh I nipped over to Vermont before the show and I entered into a civil union with Howard Dean, all very civil, very bipartisan, and I'm wearing my bipartisan lapel ribbon.
+I nipped over to Vermont before the show and I entered into a civil union with Howard Dean.

-Uh liked it so much at the State of the Union that I thought I'd get one myself, so I've got the bipartisan lapel ribbon.
+I liked it so much at the State of the Union that I thought I'd get one myself.

 I'm wearing so many lapel ribbons.

-It's to it's to raise limpness aw awareness.
+It's to raise limpness awareness.

-Uh it's the end of the week at the EIB network, and you know what that means.
+It's the end of the week at the EIB network, and you know what that means.

-But that's that's close enough.
+But that's close enough.

-We were we were in the right we were in the right time zone.
+We were in the right time zone.

 Open line Friday, 1-800-282-2882.

-Uh more breaking news, though, because we don't just cover peripheral stories like the collapse of the Mubarak regime, we also get to the really critical big geopolitical picture stories here.
+More breaking news, though, because we don't just cover peripheral stories like the collapse of the Mubarak regime.

-Uh well I should uh I should certainly hope so, because in Charlie's case it's a pre-existing condition, and uh as as you know, there should be no reason why that can't be covered now under Obamacare.
+And as you know, there should be no reason why that can't be covered now under Obamacare.

 But Charlie Sheen taken to LA Hospital with hernia pain after partying with porn stars and cocaine.

-Uh Charlie Sheen was rushed to a hospital today after partying into the wee hours with a bevy of women.
+Charlie Sheen was rushed to a hospital today after partying into the wee hours with a bevy of women.

-How many how many women in a bevy, uh HR?
+How many women in a bevy, HR?

-How many Ford is HR, this is a monument to American education.
+This is a monument to American education.

 HR can't tell me whether it's four or six women in a bevy.

-And oh, above above six is a is a harem.
+And oh, above six is a harem.

 Yes, that's true.